 But there was still a sense of unease that Lucasfilm would shutter a storied institution within Lucasfilm, diving full force into licensing out to other development studios.
-They also canceled The Clone Wars after season 5 and announced a new animated series for Disney XD (which would be Star Wars Rebels).
-Even though Disney would return to Clone Wars years later, leaning on it heavily as marketing for Disney+, at the time it seemed like Disney was eliminating loose ends and there was a sense that the Expanded Universe was next on the chopping block.
-So, when Disney made it official a year later in April 2014, there was little surprise, but some hurt feelings from Star Wars fans that the universe and characters they had invested in were no longer relevant to the future of Star Wars.
+They also canceled The Clone Wars after season 5 and announced a new animated series for Disney XD (Star Wars Rebels).
+Even though Disney would return to The Clone Wars years later, leaning on it heavily as marketing for Disney+, it seemed like Disney was eliminating loose ends.
+And there was a sense that the Expanded Universe was next on the chopping block.
+So, when Disney made it official a year later in April 2014 that the universe and characters they had invested in were no longer relevant to the future of Star Wars, there was little surprise but hurt feelings, from fans.
 Things were indeed changing.

-But there was also a promise that moving forward, every piece of content would count: films, TV (including The Clone Wars), novels, and comics would all be a part of one connected universe.
+There was also a promise that moving forward, every piece of content would count: films, TV (including The Clone Wars), novels, and comics would all be a part of one connected universe.
 The comic publishing license would eventually move from Dark Horse back to Marvel (and IDW for all-ages comics).
 The Expanded Universe gave Star Wars fans who wanted the story of Luke, Leia, and Han to continue long after Return of the Jedi.
-However, the novels ONLY focused on the trio, and even when they did feature other characters (The Heir to the Empire Trilogy introduced and featured Grand Admiral Thrawn) the overall plot still tended to revolve around Luke, Leia, or Han.
-The comics in the Expanded Universe, in contrast, did tell stories not just of other characters in the universe but in completely different periods (going back as far as 25,793 BBY).
+However, the novels ONLY focused on the trio, and even when they did feature other characters (The Heir to the Empire Trilogy introduced and featured Grand Admiral Thrawn), the overall plot still tended to revolve around Luke, Leia, or Han.
+The comics in the Expanded Universe, in contrast, did tell stories not just of other characters in the universe but in different periods (going back as far as 25,793 BBY).

 This limitation is probably why Lucasfilm has pulled some of the more popular concepts and characters from the Expanded Universe sooner than they might have liked (it didn’t take long for Grand Admiral Thrawn to make his canon debut).
 And it is also why the upcoming The High Republic publishing campaign is such a big deal.
 It will be the franchise’s attempt through novels and comics to establish that core source material from which they will likely make into TV and film content.